Mesteriis/docker-django-webpack-skeleton/README.md

 > django-admin.py startproject --template=https://github.com/Mesteriis/docker-django-webpack-skeleton/archive/master.zip -e "ini,yml,conf,json" yoursite

+Then you need to run the startVenv.sh script to prepare the virtual environment

+> yoursite_path/startVenv.sh

 You can use Fabric to deploy your project to any docker supported env.

 > fab build deploy